 - There is no ‘best brand’.
-From First Ascent to Deuter, Osprey, Black Diamond, Camelbak, K-Way, Salomon, Columbia, North Face and everything in between, there are a lot of good products available.
+From First Ascent to Deuter, Osprey, Black Diamond, Camelbak, K-Way, Salomon, Columbia, North Face and everything in between, there are many good products available.

-- With the cost of things these days, you’ll be spending upwards of R1,500 on a backpack.
+- With the cost of things, you’ll be spending upwards of R2,000 on a backpack.
 Take your time and choose carefully.
 If you take care of your pack you should get at least a decade of events out of it.